 Social work apprenticeship

-We're supporting a trailblazer group of employers and universities to develop an apprenticeship for the job role of social worker.
+We've supported a trailblazer group of employers and universities to develop an apprenticeship for the occupation of social worker.
 The apprentice will achieve a degree as part of the programme and will be assessed at the end, with the result graded.

-You can now read the standard, as published by the Institute for Apprenticeships here.
+You can now read the standard and assessment plan, as published by the Institute for Apprenticeships here.

 - The apprentice will achieve a degree in social work whilst gaining 'on-the-job' experience to develop the knowledge, skills and behaviour required to be a competent social worker.